zowe/zowe-explorer-vscode/docs/Early Access - Changes Affecting Extenders.md

 ### Overview of new standardized name settings

-The following table describes the changes from old to new standardized names for Zowe Explorer configurations, These changes were made to conform to VS Code's [configuration schema](https://code.visualstudio.com/api/references/contribution-points#Configuration-schema):
+The following table describes the changes from old to new standardized names for Zowe Explorer configurations.
+These changes were made to conform to VS Code's [configuration schema](https://code.visualstudio.com/api/references/contribution-points#Configuration-schema):

 | Version 1 Setting Name          | Version 2 Setting Name                     |
 | ------------------------------- | ------------------------------------------ |